-PROPERTY NAME/ ADDRESS 0/1 2 3 4 5 6+ TOTAL POPULATION 'Population BR BR BR BR BR BR BR BR ON DATE OF TYPE' S Other 504 Accessible (Hearing/ Was this Property Made Available for Initial What was the Total Amount of MTW Funds Invested into the Property? --- -------------------------- --- ---
+PROPERTY NAME/ ADDRESS 0/1 2 3 4 5 6+ TOTAL POPULATION 'Population BR BR BR BR BR BR BR BR ON TYPE 'is Other 504 Accessible (Hearing/ Was this Property Made Available for Initial What was the Total Amount of MTW Funds Invested into the Property? --- -------------------------- --- ---

-G.4 Comparable Mix (by Family Size) - Local, Non-Traditional. onstrate compliance with the statutory requirement to continue serving a 'comparable mix" of families by family nat which would have been served without MTW, the MTW agency will provide the number of families occupying local, non-traditional units by household size for the most recently completed Fiscal Year in the provided table.
+G.4 Comparable Mix (by Family Size) - Local, Non-Traditional.
+To demonstrate compliance with the statutory requirement to continue serving a 'comparable mix" of families by family size to that which would have been served without MTW, the MTW agency will provide the number of families occupying local, non-traditional units by household size for the most recently completed Fiscal Year in the provided table.